neliruseva/CAPSTONE-PROJECT/README.md

 4. Collect any other data that helps with your analysis.
 There is no limitation for anything.

 5. Create a new file and keep the above-collected data.

+## Phase 2

+During the Phase 2 State/UT wise has been performed.